George Washington’s eggnog recipe will destroy you

 “One quart cream, one quart milk, one dozen tablespoons sugar, one pint brandy, ½ pint rye whiskey, ½ pint Jamaica rum, ¼ pint sherry—mix liquor first, then separate yolks and whites of 12 eggs, add sugar to beaten yolks, mix well.
 Add milk and cream, slowly beating.
 Beat whites of eggs until stiff and fold slowly into mixture.
 Let set in cool place for several days.
 Taste frequently.”

-"Taste frequently" being the operative command from the first Commander-In-Chief.
+“Taste frequently” is the operative command from the first Commander-in-Chief.
 Be careful, this drink packs a wallop.
+Unlike some other generals’ eggnog recipes.

 So why not this one?